 At the end of the day, it is up to you how far you want to take your diligence against plagiarism in your work.
-This will depend on how much you value your integrity, and the originality of your work.
+This will depend on how much you value your integrity, the originality of your work and your ethics.
 At a minimum, you should be looking not to copy and paste any work created by someone else without giving appropriate credit.
 At the opposite end of the spectrum you might consider investing in some dedicated checker.
 Doing this can at least make you confident that you have no instances of digital plagiarism.

 Overall, there are various levels and seriousness of plagiarism.
-One’s ethics on this subject are very much defined by the level of integrity that you want to achieve.
+The ethics in plagiarism are very much defined by the level of integrity that you want to achieve.
 It also depends on how much you respect the work of others.
 What can be said though, is that in the Digital Age, plagiarism is becoming increasingly complex.
 As such, it is important to take a good look at yourself, and what you believe is right.